oar-team/colmet/README.md

   - `perfquery` command line tool

 - for the ipmipower backend:
-  - `ipmi-oem` command line tool or other configurable command
+  - `ipmi-oem` command line tool (freeipmi) or other configurable command

 ### Installation